yoterel/gsoup/README.md

 The majority of the code uses numpy, but some effort has been made to also be compatible with pytorch for GPU computations, as many of my interests rely on a strong auto-differentiaion (and GPU enabled) package.

-All the code is used for self-educational purposes and to facilitate faster research of concepts in computational geometry / graphics.
+All the code is used for self-educational purposes and to facilitate faster research of concepts in graphics, and specifically for applications in AR.

 ## Installation
 `pip install gsoup`